What is Misterio?

 misterio-add

-misterio-add add a role to a host, checking if it does not exists.
+misterio-add adds a role to a host, checking if it does not exist.

-It leverage on COMPOSE_PROJECT_NAME variable to define different compose instances.
+It leverages the COMPOSE_PROJECT_NAME variable to define different compose instances.

 misterio-mv

 misterio-mv command can be used to migrate a stateless service from one host to another.
-It remove (compose down) the source service, move the env file and then reboot (up -d) the other one.
+It removes (compose down) the source service, moves the env file and then reboots (up -d) the other one.

 misterio-rm

-misterio-rm command delete a role from a host, ensuring it is destroied and no dandling instances are kept.
-Because env file are valuable (they can contain secrets and important configs) the command move them in a special "attic" directory, you can recover from.
+misterio-rm command deletes a role from a host, ensuring it is destroyed and no dangling instances are kept.
+Because env files are valuable (they can contain secrets and important configs) the command moves them to a special "attic" directory, which you can recover from.

 !!
-The support command are not required to run misterio.
-They are provided to leverage devops pipeline with a consistent way of manipulating misterio ecosystem.
+The support commands are not required to run misterio.
+They are provided to leverage DevOps pipelines with a consistent way of manipulating the misterio ecosystem.

 About special localhost hostname